SavinaRoja/SavinaRoja.github.io/_posts/2015-11-18-haskell-meets-the-central-dogma.md

 So let's get down to replication, one of the basic operations of DNA and RNA in which an exact copy (in its own medium) is produced.
-A function to model perfect (no errors such as skips, repeats, or alterations) replications is a pretty trivial one.
+A function to model perfect (no errors such as skips, repeats, or alterations) replication is a pretty trivial one.
 Let's represent the replication of a sequence as the map of a function that yields its own input over the elements, or nucleotides, of the sequence.